glistermelon/bad-apple-gmd/README.md

 ## Tracing lag

 Most of the lag can be traced to `GJBaseGameLayer::updateVisibility`, but I've looked over the decompilation and it doesn't seem like there's much I can do about it.

+Recently (editing on 10/19/2025), I have briefly considered the idea of grouping rectangular sections of the canvas that are all the same color for some period of time into a single object.
+This could reduce the lag, since it is primarily due to on-screen object handling.
+However, this would drive the already quite large object count upwards.
+I'm not really super interested in testing this right now, though.
+I might try it in the future but if anyone else wants to take a crack at it, please do, and tell me how it goes!